Bug Balm: Case Quantity

 Like my bug spray, I made this balm because I was concerned about the effects of petroleum based products and the potential impact on myself and my family.
 I developed this balm using essential oils that have been shown to have repellent effects against ticks, mosquitos and biting flies.

-This balm starts with our super popular and moisturizing Mama's Magical Lotion (organic beeswax, organic coconut oil, organic shea butter and avocado oil), and includes Geranium, Citronella, Lavender, Lemon Eucalyptus, Cedarwood, Spearmint and Alaskan Yellow Cypress.
+This balm starts with our super popular and moisturizing Mama's Magical Lotion (organic beeswax, organic coconut oil, organic shea butter and now with ORGANIC avocado oil), and includes Geranium, Citronella, Lavender, Lemon Eucalyptus, Cedarwood, Spearmint and Alaskan Yellow Cypress.

 You will find other all-natural bug repellents on the market, but many of them contain oils that are not recommended for use on children under age 10, such as clove bud oil, peppermint, wintergreen, rosemary and others.How to Use Repellents Safely